mazarelo/company-house-api-php-class/README.md

 ##Query a list of companies that contain the query:
 ```
-// pass item per page has a parameter
+// pass items per page has a parameter
 $companies = new CompanyHouse(50);
 $results = $companies->query("Nike");